 Successful Special Education

-Here are some suggestions for helping a special education child.
+Here are some suggestions for helping a child with special educational needs.

 When evaluated at age two, Susan Gainer's son Joshua had an IQ of 50.
 His parents were told he would probably never walk, talk or have a normal life.
 "No hope," the doctor said.
 Joshua did not speak until he was six years old.
 But through the prayers, patience and dedication of his parents and Susan's work with the school, Joshua (now 18) reads at a 10th grade level; his vocabulary is post-college level; and he has never made below a C in a regular class.
 He is in regular ninth-grade classes except for math, has friends, and is responsible and organized.